 Growing up in central Pennsylvania has also allowed me to see plenty of professional baseball growing up.
 It’s a great location surrounded by a ton of baseball.
 My great-grandfather had season tickets to the Orioles from the mid 1960’s and I have been to Camden Yards hundreds of times since it opened in 1992 – including the Home Run Derby in 1993, Game 2130 of Cal’s streak, the game Cal Ripken Jr. sat out and a handful of playoff games.
 Just in the immediate area I regularly take in minor league games in Frederick, Hagerstown, Harrisburg, Reading, Wilkes-Barre and of course Philadelphia, Pittsburgh and Washington.
 I am fortunate to have married an amazing woman 5 years ago that has learned to love going to games and has become a pretty big baseball fan herself, although she would likely tell you I am in too many fantasy leagues.

-I’m incredibly excited to cover the Pirates minor league organization for Prospects1500.com.
+I’ve covered the Pirates for the first few years on this site, but as of 2020 I’m incredibly excited to cover the Orioles minor league organization for Prospects1500.com.
 Writing about baseball is something I have been looking to get into and covering prospects is an amazing way to do it.
 I look forward to interacting with everyone as often as possible!
 Follow me on Twitter at @RyanJames5.